yc195/BayesBetaBinomialTest/README.md

 # BayesDMTest
-Bayesian Dirichlet-multinomial test for two groups of multivariate count data
+Bayesian Beta-Binomial test for two groups of multivariate count data with covariates and overdispersion